lackhoa/khoa-math/doc.md

 Children: can be atoms or other molecules.
 In program context, they're exactly like children node of the molecule.

-Name: optional, mainly for referencing roots
+Name: optional, mainly for referencing top-level nodes

 # File `k_math_more.py`